List of Teenage Mutant Ninja Turtles characters: Doctor Dome

 Doctor Dome is a dome-headed member of the Justice Force with genius-level intellect who can control his robots called Domeoids.

 In Mirage Comics, he and Stainless Steel Steve competed for the love of Battlin' Bernice.
 When the Justice Force disbanded, Doctor Dome had a falling out with them.
 Years later, Doctor Dome started targeting the Justice Foce members to draw out Battlin' Bernice which also brought him into conflict with the Turtles and Casey Jones.
 When Battlin' Bernice's daughter Ananda shows up to break up the fight, she chasitizes him.
-Stainless Steel Steve offered Doctor Dome a chance at redemption which he accepted.
+Steve offered Doctor Dome a chance at redemption which he accepted.

-Doctor Dome appears in the 2003 TV series voiced by Stuart Zagnit.
-He was suspected of being behind the abductions of the Justice Force.
-When Doctor Dome clashed with Stainless Steel Steve, Michelangelo tried to get them to remember the times when they worked together while mentioning that Stainless Steel Steve saved Doctor Dome from the Living Volcano and that Doctor Dome once cured Stainless Steel Steve of the creeping alien rust.
-It is then discovered that Doctor Dome's secret daughter Ananda was behind this where she wanted revenge on the Justice Force for letting her mother die.
-The Turtles threw off Ananda's concentration on the Domeoids in order to defeat her.
-Doctor Dome then reconciled with Ananda.
-Michelangelo recapped to Joey Lastic that the strategy to defeat Ananda was the same one the Justice Force used to defeat the Grim Repo in issue #57 when he gained control of Doctor Dome's brain.
+Doctor Dome appears in the 2003 animated series, voiced by Stuart Zagnit.

 Ananda

-Ananda is the daughter of Battlin' Bernice who inherited her mother's super-strength.
+Ananda is the daughter of Battlin' Bernice who inherited her mother's superhuman strength.

-In Mirage Comics, Ananda shows up to interrupt the fight between Doctor Dome, the Justice Force, the Turtles, and Casey Jones where she chasitizes him.
+In Mirage Comics, Ananda shows up to interrupt the fight between Doctor Dome, the Justice Force, the Turtles, and Casey Jones where she chasitizes Doctor Dome.

-Ananda appears in the 2003 TV series voiced by Carrie Keranen.
-This version is the daughter of Battlin' Bernice and her secret father is Doctor Dome which caused her to inherit his powers as well.
-When her mother died, Ananda blamed her father and the Justice Force enough to control the Domeoids into abducting the Justice Force and framing her father.
-The Turtles were able to throw off Ananda's concentration on the Domeoids to defeat her.
+Ananda appears in the 2003 animated series, voiced by Amy Birnbaum in most appearances and by Veronica Taylor in "The Journal".
+This version is the daughter of Battlin' Bernice and Doctor Dome, inheriting the latter's powers.
 In later episodes, Ananda and Metal Head formed a second incarnation of the Justice Force.

+Pantheon

 Aka

-Aka is the Oldest sibling of the Pantheon in the IDW comics.
+Aka is the oldest sibling of the Pantheon in the IDW comics.